 Contact Jairo: firstname.lastname@example.org or call/text 929-326-4113

-Currently, Devon is working towards his Master of Social Work degree from Fordham University with a May 2018 graduation date.
+Devon received his Master of Social Work degree from Fordham University.
 In 2017, he was elected into Phi Kappa Phi, one of the most prestigious multidisciplinary academic honor societies in the United States.
 Devon has a long and successful professional history in YMSM and TGNB program development, implementation and oversight.
 He was the Chair of Northwell Health’s TGNC Community Advisory Board from 2016-2017 and is currently an active member of the Transgender Professional Association for Transgender Health (TPATH), Worldwide Professional Association of Transgender Health (WPATH) and the Queens Ending the Epidemic committee.
 Theoretically oriented towards feminist theory and anti-oppressive practice (AOP), Devon incorporates cognitive behavioral therapy (CBT), mindfulness techniques and acceptance and commitment therapy within his counseling work.

 Contact Devon: email@example.com or 516-679-9000, ext.
 20

 Tyheim provides community-based outreach to young gay, bisexual and transgender individuals throughout Queens.
 His work primarily focuses on young men of color and connecting them to PrEP/PEP services with our community partner Damian Center.
 Outreach is done through various means including social media, apps, bars/clubs, and schools.
 Tyheim’s outreach cuts across various communities throughout Queens.
 In addition, Tyheim provides ongoing sexual health education and adherence counseling to all PrEP/PEP enrolled clients.

 Contact Tyheim: Twalker@longislandcrisiscenter.org or 646-726-2677